Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Analysis of Low Mass Merger

 In Fig.~\ref{fig:1.34_psd}, we observe the PSD of the GW emissions from these systems at 100 Mpc.
-In this work, we identified $f_2$ peaks appearing from two phases of the post-merger remnant.
-We mark the frequency peak as $f_2^h$, which is responsible for the remnant being in the HMNS state.
-We used circular markers to point to these frequency peaks in PSD.
-We found that $f_2^h$ frequencies increase with an increase in $\Delta p$.
+We found that $f_2^h$ frequencies, which is responsible for the remnant being in the HMNS state, increase with an increase in $\Delta p$.
 For the case of EoSs---$\Delta p_{0.08}$ and $\Delta p_{0.04}$, we observe two extra peak pairs indicated by star and diamond markers.
-These peaks appeared due to the conversion of the post-merger remnant from the HMNS state to the HMHS state.
 We mark these peaks as $f_2^{q1}$ and $f_2^{q2}$.
 Since the remnant formed by EoS-$\Delta p_{0.0}$ remains in the HMNS state, such peaks are not expressed in the PSD.
-The expression of such peaks confirm the evidence of the hadron-quark phase transition.
-All the EoSs share identical values of $(K,\gamma)$ for the polytrope defining the hadronic part.
-However, the onset of PT in density increases with the decrease in $\Delta p$, after which the matter description changes.
-Hence, the mergers with lower $\Delta p$ experience a stiffer hadronic EoS before PT.
-In contrast, remnants with higher $\Delta p$ have already entered the mixed-phase part (or even the quark part).
-This results in the difference in post-merger dynamics (and hence different $f_2^h$ peaks) even for the phase where the remnant is in the HMNS state.

-In Fig.~\ref{fig:1.34_evolution} (bottom panel), we report the ejecta mass from the system.
-It is evident from the plot that higher $\Delta p$ in the EoS produces higher ejecta mass.
+The expression of such peaks confirm the evidence of the hadron-quark PT, as discussed in the main text.